EdwardOwusuAdjei/Wifikill/README.md

 Take off some users and enjoy.
 Don't mind the name,works fine with ethernet users

 # Requirements
-  1.GCC
+ GCC,
-  2.Dsniff. install with package manager
+ Dsniff. install with package manager,
-  3.An evil mind.
+ An evil mind.
 # Usage
 1. Run listthem.sh to create a file containing people on your wifikill.
 2. Compile wifikill.cpp and run the executable with the router ip given from